tim-smart/effect-io-ai/effect/Cause-UnknownException.md

 # UnknownException

-Represents a checked exception which occurs when an unknown error is thrown, such as from a rejected promise.
+A checked exception for handling unknown or unexpected errors.

+**Details**

+This interface captures errors that don't fall under known categories.
+It is especially helpful for wrapping low-level or third-party library errors that might provide little or no context, such as from a rejected promise.

 To import and use `UnknownException` from the "Cause" module: